A woman lying in bed reaching to scratch her irritated legs.

 How I Manage My Itchy Skin With CKD

 Itchy skin seems to be a common symptom for people dealing with chronic kidney disease (CKD), especially during the end stages.
-My legs were the target for my itchy flare ups.
-At first, I wasn't sure if they were itchy from CKD.
-I thought that maybe it had to do with shaving my legs, but I was scratching to the point that I would start to bleed and then have scabs, especially on my shins.
-Sometimes, I wouldn't remember the scabs were there and continue to itch, leaving little scars up my shins from accidentally scraping of the scabs.
+My legs were the target for my itchy flare-ups.
+At first, I was not sure if they were itchy from CKD.
+I thought that perhaps it had to do with shaving my legs, but I was scratching to the point that I would start to bleed and then have scabs, especially on my shins.
+Sometimes, I would not remember the scabs were there and would continue to itch, leaving small scars up my shins from accidentally scraping them off.
 GROSS.
 I know.

 Sometimes, I'd wake up in the middle of the night itching like crazy.
-You know when you're in a semi-slumber state and you are doing something that you aren't even aware of... that's me itching.
+You know when you're in a semi-slumber state and you're doing something you aren't even aware of... that's me itching.

 Featured Forum